 White natural stone is a timeless, classic material for countertops, but in today's market, there are more choices for how to achieve that look.
 In most cases, white stone means white marble or quartzite, both of which are sleek and beautiful, bringing classic elegance to any space.
-But natural stone can require a lot of upkeep, so if the thought of a natural such as granite, marble, or quartzite is too much of a headache, you may want to consider manmade options.
+But natural stone can require a lot of upkeep, so if the thought of a natural material such as granite, marble, or quartzite is too much of a headache, you may want to consider manmade options.

 Quartz Countertops Are Not Natural Quartz

 Countertops made from engineered stone began to develop popularity beginning during the late 1990s, and they are generally categorized under the label "quartz," even though they are by no means made of solid quartz slabs.
 More properly, this material should be termed "engineered stone," although they are widely known simply as quartz countertops.

 So-called quartz countertops are actually made of a blend of pulverized natural stone (marble, granite, quartz) and sometimes industrial waste (ceramic tile, glass, mirrors, etc.).
 About 90 percent of the material consists of this blended mineral content, which may or may not contain a significant amount of actual mineral quartz.
 The other 10 percent of the material is various polymers and binders.
 The blended material is heated and shaped into large sheets, allowed to cool and harden, then cut into various shapes for use as a building material.
 While the material does not look exactly like the real thing, the presence of a large amount of mineral content gives quartz countertops a look very similar to real stone.

 Quartz countertops can be very good at mimicking granite, but the veining pattern of natural marble has been more difficult to duplicate.
-Gradually, though, engineered stone/quartz countertops has become increasingly good at mimicking the look of real marble.
+Gradually, though, engineered stone/quartz countertops have become increasingly good at mimicking the look of real marble.
 Quartz is also durable, has a wide selection of options, and is not overly porous, meaning it's easier to keep clean.